kachurun/vscode-riotjs/ROADMAP.md

-- should move js completions back to server.js
 - when auto closing a tag check if it isn't already closed
 - add support for expression suggestions
 - add diagnostic with error underlying